RMI/metals-guidance/README.md

 #### Low Carbon or Abatement Tech
   A qualitative label of the techology used to reduce emissions in the steel and aluminum supply chains.
 For more information please refer to section 2.4 of the [steel accounting guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

+#### Mine to Smelter
+  The ore-based or mine-to-smelter portion of aluminum production.
+For more information, please refer Secs 2.3 and 3.2 of RMI's Aluminum Guidance.

 #### Credits
   Avoided emissions outside the fixed systems boundary.
 Credits are required to be seperately reported from the total emissions intensity.